 Illinois figures to have about twice the amount of gross gaming revenue as neighboring Indiana, while Iowa is projected to be about half the size of Indiana.
 The analysts estimate that Colorado will be third overall among the newcomers, just slightly below the revenue expected from Indiana.

-In its projection where iGaming revenue hits $7.8 billion in 2025, Morgan Stanley expects Illinois to account for $1.3 billion of the total.
+In its projection that iGaming revenue hits $7.8 billion in 2025, Morgan Stanley expects Illinois to account for $1.3 billion of the total.
 That would make the Prairie State the fourth-highest state in terms of revenue, behind Michigan, New Jersey, and Pennsylvania — analysts projected each would gross nearly $1.5 billion in 2025.

 US iGaming Market Could Be $9.7 Billion in 2028